Change of superconducting character in UTe2induced by magnetic field

 To investigate the SC properties, particularly the spin susceptibility in the HHSC state, we performed $^{125}$Te NMR measurements at the Te(2) peak with a larger $K$.
 Figures \ref{f3}(a) and (b) show the Te(2) NMR spectra measured at various temperatures below 2.5 K at 1 and 24 T, respectively.
 At 1 T, the single-peak spectrum gradually shifted to the low-$K$ side in the normal state and sharply shifted immediately below $T_{\rm c}$; this was accompanied by spectrum broadening.
 The $^{125}$Te NMR spectrum measured under conditions of 24 T and 2.5 K revealed a double-peak structure that is attributable to its high resolution; the right peak was found to have a 0.04 \% larger $K$ than the main peak.
+The $H$ dependence of the Te(2)-NMR spectrum is shown in SM\cite{supple}.
 Several possibilities were considered for the origin of the larger-$K$ peak; they include the occurrence of a mosaic structure and/or minute U-atom deficiency in the single-crystal sample.
-In the former case, the misalignment of the mosaic was estimated to be 0.03$^{\circ}$ (0.15$^{\circ}$) on the $a$ ($c$) axis; additionally, the $^{125}$Te NMR measurement for the higher-$T_{\rm c}$ single crystal is critical for the latter possibility because $T_{\rm c}$ seems to be very sensitive to a U-atom deficiency\cite{Aoki2022review,Rosa2022,Haga_2022}.
+In the former case, the misalignment of the mosaic was estimated to be 2.0$^{\circ}$ (8.1$^{\circ}$) on the $a$ ($c$) axis; additionally, the $^{125}$Te NMR measurement for the higher-$T_{\rm c}$ single crystal is critical for the latter possibility because $T_{\rm c}$ seems to be very sensitive to a U-atom deficiency\cite{Aoki2022review,Rosa2022,Haga_2022}.
 Further experiments are required to clarify the origin of the larger $K$ peak.
 As $T$ was decreased, the two peaks gradually shifted to the lower-$K$ side in the same manner.
 Because the resolution of the higher-$K$ peak is not sufficient for analysis, we focus on the main peak shown by the arrows.